Berreyol/Autoclicker/README.md

 - Press 'f3' if you want to add interval between records
 - Press 'f2' if you want to stop the autoclicker
 - Press 'f4' to exit the application
-***You don't need to be in console to perform this instructions so watch out if you pressing any key anywhere, the autoclicker will respond to it***

 **By default the recorder will execute just one time. press 'r' to update this value**